 Baton Rouge, LA

-Choose from degrees and certificates in 13 different fields, with popular programs at BRCC including business, liberal arts, and health professions.
-BRCCs 28:1 student-faculty ratio provides a lecture-hall education to students, along with occasional personalized attention.
+BRCC offers degrees and certificates in 13 different fields, with popular programs at BRCC, including business, liberal arts, and health professions.
+BRCCs 28:1 student-faculty ratio provides a lecture-hall education to students, along with personalized attention when necessary.
 Transfer to a four-year university from BRCC, or choose from community education programs and services, lifelong learning, developmental education, distance learning, or workforce and continuing education programs.

 20. Nunez Community College